-We aim to improve the local natural environment of the Waihi ecological area and have been doing this mahi for more than 20-years.
+HELP Waihi aims to improve the local natural environment of the Waihi ecological area.
+They have been doing this mahi for more than 20 years.

-We're proud to have our own work team and we also support other projects using volunteers.
+They're proud to have their own work team and they also support other projects using volunteers.

 • Ohinemuri Catchments